SaumickPradhan/CodeInCStructor.ai/README.md

 # CodeInCStructor.ai

-	An AI driven Cod-Ing Instructor Platform for Inquisitive CS Students and Faculty
+	An AI-driven Cod-Ing Instructor Platform for Inquisitive CS Students and Faculty

 ### Table of Contents